 Everyone has at least one good story.
-Most people, at some point get the itching to share it in one way or another.
-That’s great if, like me, you love stories.
+Most people, at some point, get the itching to share it in one way or another.
+That’s great if, like us, you love stories.
 The problem is that by default, most people aren’t very good at telling them.
+Storytelling is a learned art.
 In centuries past, if you learned to tell your tale through song, you were a bard or musician.
-If you talked through books, you were a scribe, or writer.
-Today, in a world where images are key, you tell the story in film or video.
-Getting the best images to drive the story along is the job of the cinematographer.
+If you talked through books, you were a scribe or writer.
+Today, in a world where images are key, you might tell the story in film or video.
+Getting the best images to drive the story along is what cinematography is all about.

 So just what is cinematography?
-The Wikipedia definition of cinematography is: “The making of lighting and camera choices when recording photographic images for cinema.”
-(Cinema being a theater where the motion pictures are shown).
-Encyclopedia Britannica expands on that: “…the art and technology of motion-picture photography.
-It involves such techniques as the general composition of a scene; the lighting of the set or location; the choice of cameras, lenses, filters, and film stock; the camera angle and movements; and the integration of any special effects.”
+The Wikipedia definition of cinematography is “The making of lighting and camera choices when recording photographic images for cinema” — Cinema being a theater where motion pictures are shown.
+Encyclopedia Britannica expands on that, stating “… the art and technology of motion-picture photography.
+It involves such techniques as the general composition of a scene; the lighting of the set or location; the choice of cameras, lenses, filters and film stock; the camera angle and movements; and the integration of any special effects.”

-It’s a very encompassing definition to say the least.
+It’s a very encompassing definition, to say the least.
 Yet this barely scratches the surface of what making a motion picture involves.
 While it might define the meaning of cinematography, as would a dictionary, this does not portray the scope.
 On our all too brief journey, we will explore some of the basics and concepts of making a video.
-Specifically, we’ll be talking about cinematography theory and practice.
-If you examine the fine details of what’s involved in creating a movie, you will begin to come close to a good definition of cinematography.
+Examining the fine details of what’s involved in creating a movie, will help us come close to a good definition of cinematography.
 Let’s talk about what it would take for you to be a cinematographer.

 But what is cinematography?